UW-Madison-DSI/carbonGPT/README.md

 }
 ```

-For more examples of input and output, visit these links:
+For more examples of input and output, visit these links (continuously updating):

 - [inputs](/workspaces/proto-carbonGPT/data/pdfs)
 - [outputs](/workspaces/proto-carbonGPT/data/parsed)